 Spectator areas.
-The spectator area shall be maintained in a clean condition.
+1. The spectator area shall be maintained in a clean condition.

-Spectator areas with tables, chairs and other obstructions may not block the deck.
+2. Spectator areas with tables, chairs and other obstructions may not block the deck.
+Pf

 Drinking fountain.
-Each drinking fountain required under s.
-SPS 390.19
+1. A drinking fountain is provided as required under s.
+SPS 390.19 P

-shall be maintained in clean and sanitary condition.
+2. The drinking fountain shall be maintained in clean and sanitary condition.

-SHOWER, TOILET AND DRESSING FACILITIES. (a) The walls, partitions and floors of showers, toilet rooms and dressing areas shall be maintained in good repair and shall be
+SHOWER, TOILET AND DRESSING FACILITIES. (a) Walls and floors.
+The walls, partitions and floors of showers, toilet rooms and dressing areas shall be 1.
+Maintained in good repair, and

-cleaned and disinfected daily and more often if necessary to provide clean and sanitary conditions.
+2. Cleaned and disinfected daily and more often if necessary to provide clean and sanitary conditions.